It's

 rocks Braga yet again!
 What is keeping this guy up?
 They grapple again,

-both men gasping for air when suddenly, without warning, the referee steps in
+both men gasping for air when suddenly, without warning, the referee steps

 and halts the match!
 Why?
 Damn my lack of Portuguese, but apparently we've